uniwebcms/framework/docs/deployment-guide.md

 # Deployment Guide

-This guide covers deploying Foundations and sites in the Uniweb ecosystem.
+This guide covers publishing Foundations and sites in the Uniweb ecosystem.

 ---